Pat Freiermuth Player Prop Bets for NFL Week 10 | Pittsburgh vs. Detroit 11/14/2021

 Recent Performances

-- In last week's matchup with the Bears, Freiermuth hauled in five passes for 43 yards and scored two touchdowns while being targeted six times.
+- Against the Bears last week, Freiermuth was targeted six times and picked up 43 yards on five receptions while scoring two touchdowns.

-- In his last three games, Freiermuth has caught 16 passes on 20 targets for 145 yards and three touchdowns, averaging 48.3 yards per game.
+- During his last three games, Freiermuth's 16 catches have turned into 145 yards (48.3 ypg) and three touchdowns.
+He's been targeted 20 times.

 Freiermuth's Pittsburgh Teammates